The bgm function estimates the pseudoposterior distribution of the

 Logical.
 If

-TRUE, adapt a diagonal mass matrix during warmup (HMC/NUTS only).
+TRUE, adapt a diagonal mass matrix during warmup (NUTS only).
 IfFALSE, use the identity matrix.
 Default:TRUE.- chains

 Integer.
 Number of parallel chains to run.
 Default: